 - Give back to your hypoallergenic plants by feeding/fertilizing them every month or two.

 No matter what you do for a living, brightening up your workspace with a low-maintenance office plant is always a good idea.
-The Bouqs Co. has you covered with plants perfect for your desk, shelf, conference table, or even the wall.
+The Bouqs Co. can supply your office or business with plants and flowers perfect for your desk, shelf, conference table, or even the wall.
 Get one for every room in the office!Shop All